zed-industries/zed/docs/src/vim.md

 g a   Add a visual selection for every copy of the current word

 # Pane management
-g <space>  Open the current search excerpt
+g /        Open a project-wide search g <space>  Open the current search excerpt
 <ctrl-w> <space>  Open the current search excerpt in a split
 <ctrl-w> g d      Go to definition in a split
 <ctrl-w> g D      Go to type definition in a split

 # Insert mode
-ctrl-x ctrl-o  Open the completion menu ctrl-x ctrl-c  Request GitHub Copilot suggestion (if configured) ctrl-x ctrl-a  Open the inline AI assistant (if configured)
+i a / a a      Select the function argument the cursor is in ctrl-x ctrl-o  Open the completion menu ctrl-x ctrl-c  Request GitHub Copilot suggestion (if configured) ctrl-x ctrl-a  Open the inline AI assistant (if configured)